 However, the burst or fail pressure of plastic PVC pipe falls dramatically as the temperature rises.
 Ambient temperatures at the installation location greater than the rated 70 degrees F means that the pipe wall is weakened by the higher heat, and can no longer handle the pressure it was formerly rated for.
 That PVC pipe will burst, much like the PVC the visitor writes about.

 Do your workers and your liability insurance folks a favor, and remove all plastic pressure pipe (unless the manufacturer says you can use it) completely!
 Fast!

 Compressed Air Plumbing Options

 I have long been a proponent of using copper pipe for plumbing compressed air.
 Copper does not rust, it assembled pretty easily with simple tools and a soldering torch, it is available with a host of accessories, allowing it to be plumbed into virtually any application.
 The problem with copper is that it is expensive.

 I am not a supporter of using black metal pipe for plumbing air.
 Yet, since it is low cost though, that is the pipe of choice for many folks to use for their air mains.

 I feel that using black pipe requires some expertise and special equipment to install it.
 Black pipe is quite heavy to use.
 In time, with the amount of water that a typical air compressor puts into the air mains, it will not be long before the black pipe is rusting, pitting and scaling.
 This means that you will need effective air preparation equipment installed downstream from the black pipe to remove all the crud that it will, eventually, put into the air stream.

 There are some air main systems that use aluminum piping.
 I perceive these to be the highest cost air main material, though the systems lend themselves to a more easier system than that of black pipe.

-Please see the site map page on this site, under plumbing, for more information about installing compressed air lines.
+Please see the site map page on this site for links to pages about installing compressed air lines.